mtalpz/insight_political_donor/README.md

 **REPOSITORY**
-For the directory structure since it is specified every test should have a separate folder with an input folder for itcont.txt and an output folder, I have added the output folder "output" with a ".keep" file under it in the repository.
+I have added the output folder "output" with a ".keep" file under it in the repository.
 The actual *.txt files will be written here @runtime.